sktime/sktime/docs/source/developer_guide/continuous_integration.rst

 .. _pre-commit: https://pre-commit.com

-We use `pre-commit`_ for code quality checks.
-We recommend that you set this up locally as it will insure that you never run into code-quality errors!
+We use `pre-commit`_ for code quality checks (a process we also refer to as "linting" checks).
+We recommend that you set this up locally as it will insure that you never run into code-quality errors when you make your first PR!
 These checks run automatically before you make a new commit.
 To setup, first install precommit in your developer environment:

 ::
    pip install pre-commit